How to buy Austin Engineering shares

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Austin Engineering's is 1.0708.
-This would suggest that Austin Engineering's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Austin Engineering's is 0.838.
+This would suggest that Austin Engineering's shares are less volatile than average (for this exchange).

 Austin Engineering overview